janosh/matbench-discovery/site/src/routes/preprint/+page.md

 {/if}

 > @label:fig:element-counts-by-occurrence The number of structures containing a given element in the MP training set, the MPtrj dataset containing multiple from every relaxation trajectory in MP [@deng_chgnet_2023], and WBM test set [@wang_predicting_2021].
-> The WBM test set is noticeably more chemically diverse than MP (and, by extension, MPTrj).
+> The WBM test set is noticeably more chemically diverse than MP (and, by extension, MPtrj).
 > Made with pymatviz [@riebesell_pymatviz_2022].

 {#if mounted}